 *You will need to purchase a fishing/shellfishing licence to participate.

 Washington’s coastal waters are full of life and waiting for discovery!
 Join us for an active day on the beach harvesting Manila clams and Pacific oysters.

-Participants will learn about bivalves (mollusks with hinged shells), where they live, why they are important for maintaining healthy coastal ecosystems, how to harvest them responsibly, and how to shuck those oysters correctly!
+In 2020, we invite both women and girls to learn about bivalves (mollusks with hinged shells), where they live, why they are important for maintaining healthy coastal ecosystems, how to harvest them responsibly, and how to shuck those oysters correctly!